A Biologically Plausible Dense Associative Memory with Exponential Capacity: Results

-Overall, the high performance of the visible representations for both MNIST and CIFAR-10 demonstrates that the recalled representations remain highly class-discriminative and that the associative memory preserves the essential structure of the data, enabling \textit{compositional generalization} to unseen examples.(for the CIFAR10 dataset, the classification accuracy can be increased by scaling up the associative memory, including $N_h$, the epoch size, the optimization step, and the number of training samples.)
+Overall, the high performance on the visible representations for MNIST, and the reasonably high performance for CIFAR-10, demonstrates that the recalled representations remain class-discriminative, and that the associative memory preserves the essential structure of the data, enabling \textit{compositional generalization} to unseen examples (for the CIFAR10 dataset, the classification accuracy can be increased by scaling up the associative memory, including $N_h$, the epoch size, the optimization step, and the number of training samples).